Allison Iraheta: Halo Circus (2013–2019)

-Fuhm (2020-present)
+Fuhm (2020–present)

 Iraheta returned to music in October 2020 as a member of the three-piece band Fuhm, along with former Halo Circus members Matteo Eyia and Brian Stead.
-The band's first single, "Send Out the Clown", was released on October 16, 2020.
-In the summer of 2025, she is a back up singer for Kelly Clarkson's residency, Kelly Clarkson: Studio Sessions in Las Vegas.
+The band's first and only single, "Send Out the Clown", was released on October 16, 2020.
+In the summer of 2025, she was a backup singer for Kelly Clarkson's residency, Kelly Clarkson: Studio Sessions, in Las Vegas.